 - Make sure patients are strong and capable as possible using their current prosthesis.

-- Assist patients in understanding the TMR concept.
+- Assist patients in understanding the TMSKR concept.

 - Prepare patients for the healing and recovery process, and foster realistic expectations and goals.

 - Educate patients on techniques needed for increasing independence in basic self-care without a prosthesis.

 In order to develop a unique occupational therapy plan, several outcome measures should be used to document changes in patients’ abilities to control prostheses, including the Canadian Occupational Performance Measure (COPM) and Patient Specific Functional Scale (PSFS).